 Having grown up in rural Mexico, Yasmin through she knew material poverty.
 She eagerly volunteered to serve as an interpreter on a Curamericas trip to Guatemala.
 But when she arrived, she was struck by how remote and under-resourced the communities she visited were.
 “I saw the gratitude in their eyes.
 They were just so happy to have someone caring for them.”

 Reach Our Goal

 Nearly 5.9 million children will not live to see their fifth birthday due to preventable & treatable illnesses, like Pneumonia and Diarrhea.

-Good health directly affects education, income and family and community wellbeing. so Curamericas works hard to bring sustainable changes to the health care system in the communities with whom we partner.
+Good health directly affects education, income, future generations and community wellbeing.
+Curamericas works hard to bring sustainable changes to the healthcare system in the communities with whom we partner.